JJayasri/case-study2-BraTS/README.md

 b) T1-weighted sequences
 c) T1 CE-weighted sequences
 d) T2- weighted sequences
-These were acquired with different clinical protocols and various scanners from 19 multiple institutions
+### These were acquired with different clinical protocols and various scanners from 19 multiple institutions
+### Each MRI Image volume of each patient consists of 240x240x155 dimensions